ds4se/chapters/mdipenta/mdipenta-quant-qual.md

 #Combining Quantitative and Qualitative Methods (In Mining Software Repository Research)

-## We have solid empirical evidence!
+## Prologue: we have solid empirical evidence!
 In recent years, empirical research in software engineering has gained maturity a lot.
 This also thanks to the availability of a large amount of data from different kinds of software repositories, as well as of techniques to mine them, *e.g.,* for tracing data from heterogeneous sources, summarizing changes, or mining unstructured and semi-structured data sources.

 In summary, we have methods and data to clearly assess the performance of our new recommender system, and we can show for instance that: